Asad-Ismail/dl-papers-implementation/README.md

 **Legend:** ✅ Reviewed  |  🔄 In Review  |  📋 Planned

+## Implementation Notes

+**Code Quality & Base Model Dependency:**
+Implementation accuracy depends heavily on the base model used for code generation.
+For instance, using GPT-4o-mini resulted in hallucinated components (e.g., additional positional encodings in Farsight that were not in the paper).
+Generated code often includes excessive validation logic (dimension checks, tensor conversions, error handling) that obscures the core algorithm.
+Human review focuses on extracting the essential paper logic from this scaffolding.

+**Current Limitations:**

+- Generated boilerplate prioritizes safety over readability; core algorithmic logic can be buried under defensive programming patterns
+- No user control over implementation preferences (package manager, test coverage, code style, etc.)

+**Future Improvements:**

+Key improvements that would greatly help DeepCode:

+- Standardize project structure and dependency management
+- Generate more concise, paper-focused code with minimal boilerplate
+- Better prompt engineering to reduce hallucinations and unnecessary abstractions
+- Allow user configuration for tooling preferences and code generation style

 ## License

 MIT License - See [LICENSE](LICENSE) file for details